AndreHMeyer/CRM/Readme.md

 - download the `setup` sql script on your local machine

-after download and run, configure the `appsettings.json` and put another user (case necessary) on `Uid` ou add the `Pwd` for your password
+after download and run, configure the `appsettings.json` and put another user (case necessary) on `Uid` or add the `Pwd` for your password

 ## Run Project